laravel-streams/streams-core/docs/installation.md

 enabled: true
 ---

-## Introduction
+## Downloading

-You might consider starting with the [Streams starter application](/docs/installation).

-### Download

-Download the Streams Core package using [Composer](https://getcomposer.org/).
+This package is added to existing Laravel projects as a dependency by requiring it with Composer.

 ```bash
 composer require streams/core
 ```

+Streams Core comes pre-configured with the [Streams starter application](/docs/installation).

 ## Updating

-From within your project, use Composer to update individual packages:
+From within your project, use Composer to update this individual package:

 ```bash
 composer update streams/core --with-dependencies
 ```

-You can, of course, update your entire project using `composer update`.
+You can also update your entire project using `composer update`.